Mangrove

-A mangrove is a shrub or tree that grows in coastal saline or brackish water.
+A mangrove is a shrub or tree that grows mainly in coastal saline or brackish water.
+Mangroves grow in an equatorial climate, typically along coastlines and tidal rivers.
+They have particular adaptations to take in extra oxygen and remove salt, allowing them to tolerate conditions that kill most plants.
 The term is also used for tropical coastal vegetation consisting of such species.
-Mangroves are taxonomically diverse, as a result of convergent evolution in several plant families.
+Mangroves are taxonomically diverse due to convergent evolution in several plant families.
 They occur worldwide in the tropics and subtropics and even some temperate coastal areas, mainly between latitudes 30° N and 30° S, with the greatest mangrove area within 5° of the equator.

-Mangrove plant families first appeared during the Late Cretaceous to Paleocene epochs, and became widely distributed in part due to the movement of tectonic plates.
+Mangrove plant families first appeared during the Late Cretaceous to Paleocene epochs and became widely distributed in part due to the movement of tectonic plates.
 The oldest known fossils of mangrove palm date to 75 million years ago.